arangodb/docs/3.7/aql/operations-insert.md

 To update existing documents with documents having the same key there is the *overwriteMode* query option, which implicitly enables the *overwrite* option .
-This will let you chose between "replace" and "update" overwrite mode.
+This will let you choose between "replace" and "update" overwrite mode.
 In case the *overwriteMode* is "update" the *keepNull* and *mergeObjects* options will modify how the replacement is done.
 Please consult the UPDATE documentation for more detail on these options.